AlibabaCloudDocs/cfw/intl.en-US/Firewall Settings/VPC Firewall/Create a VPC firewall.md

     ![CEN with Cloud Firewall enabled](https://static-aliyun-doc.oss-cn-hangzhou.aliyuncs.com/assets/img/en-US/8463068951/p72475.png)

 **Note:** After a VPC firewall is enabled, a security group named Cloud\_Firewall\_Security\_Group is automatically added and an access control policy is created to allow traffic to the VPC firewall.
-Do not delete or modify this security group and the access control policy.
+Do not modify or delete this security group and the access control policy.

 ## Create a VPC firewall for an Express Connect

-If you want to enable VPC Firewall for an Express Connect, note the following points:
+If you want to enable VPC Firewall for an Express Connect, note the following items:

 -   VPC firewalls can control traffic between VPCs that are deployed in the same region, but cannot control traffic between VPCs that are deployed in different regions or are created by using different Alibaba Cloud accounts.
 -   VPC firewalls cannot control traffic between a VPC and a VBR.